✅ Trusted by 305,007+ users · ⭐ 4.1/5 on Trustpilot · 200+ countries305,007+ users · Trustpilot

 If you're sending commercial/transactional messages, you generally need entity/header/template setup under India's framework.
 It's part of operating responsibly at scale.

-Read more: Full India SMS guide
+Full India SMS guide (includes live number activity)

 You know that moment when you hit "Send code"… and then you stare at the screen as it owes you money?
 Yep.
 OTPs can be weird in India sometimes it's a tiny formatting mistake, sometimes the number type gets blocked instantly, and sometimes you accidentally trigger a resend limit, and everything slows down.